cs3110/textbook/src/chapters/correctness/proving_correctness.md

 twice h x = h (h x) = compose h h x
 ```

-Therefore can conclude that `twice h x = compose h h x`.
-And by extensionality
+Therefore, we can conclude that `twice h x = compose h h x`.
+And by
-we can simplify that equality: Since `twice h x = compose h h x` holds for all
+extensionality we can simplify that equality: Since `twice h x = compose h h x`
-`x`, we can conclude `twice h = compose h h`.
+holds for all `x`, we can conclude `twice h = compose h h`.

 As another example, suppose we define an infix operator for function
 composition: